using CairoMakie

 | Blob | 1 | 0 | No persistent features |

-16.6 Using persistence as features
+16.6 Persistence images as features

-A natural workflow for classification tasks:
+A natural workflow for classification tasks is:

-- Compute persistence diagrams for each sample
+- Compute persistence diagrams for each sample.

-- Feed these vectors into a standard classifier
+- Feed these vectors into a standard classifier.

 function safe_persistence_image(diagram; kwargs...)